HOME | THE SOCIETY | NEWS | ABOUT FIDELMA | THE GUIDE/FAQs | THE AUTHOR | THE BOOKS | THE

 fantasy, began in 1977 when the first "Peter Tremayne" book appeared.
 Between 1983 and 1993 he also wrote eight adventure thrillers under the name "Peter MacAlan".

-(Now and Again) from 2000-2008 for The Irish Post.
-His books break down into 34 titles under his own name; 8 titles under the pseudonym of Peter MacAlan and 49 titles under his pseudonym of Peter Tremayne.
+and 'Anois agus Arás' (Now and again) from 2000-2008 for The Irish Post.
+This breaks down into 35 titles under his own name and 8 under the pseudonym of Peter MacAlan and 59 under the pseudonym of Peter Tremayne.

 He has lectured widely at universities in several countries, including the UK, Ireland, American, Canada, France and Italy.
 He has also broadcast on television and radio since 1968.